lorinbaum/lorinbaum.github.io/posts/Inbox.md

 >This all leads us to an interesting view of what it is that people building social systems _do_.
 One of the goals of building an effective social system is, in large part, determining _the structure of coordination_: which groups of people and in what configurations can come together to further their group goals, and which groups cannot?

 (much of this thought seems unnecessary to me.
 The structure of reality will reveal itself when the tools allow it.
-If collusion is the optimal strategy, then so be it. but collusion should not succeed because an alternative was discouraged not technically possible.
-The job of a social system is to allow anything and everything, then have people build structure on top as they wish: filters, undoing privacy, subspaces.
-The best system is no system, the best part is no part.
-Reduce complexity and let people build. if the structure can contain reality it will, and then everyone gets what they deserve which effectively maximizes progress)
+If collusion is the optimal strategy, then so be it.
+Not sure what the purpose of a social system is.
+If anything were allowed and people build structure on it like filters, undoing privacy, subspaces, would it not be desirable?
+The best system is no system?
+If the structure can contain reality it will, and reality, as death, will be the appropriate judge?

 ### 2024-05-10 12:47 [Vitalik Buterin - The end of my childhood](https://vitalik.eth.limo/general/2024/01/31/end.html)

 [Zuzalu](https://www.palladiummag.com/2023/10/06/why-i-built-zuzalu/)

->[...], I realized that I do not even need to argue any of this.
-Regardless of whether our lives as a whole are finite or infinite, every single beautiful thing in our lives is finite.

-(= more lifetime is almost only nice)

 [the impossible provably optimal governance system](https://vitalik.eth.limo/general/2020/09/11/coordination.html)

->[...]the most important variables that make the difference between existing flawed systems succeeding or failing in practice (often, the degree of coordination between subgroups of participants, but also other things that we often black-box as ["culture"](https://www.writingruxandrabio.com/p/ideas-matter-how-i-stopped-being)

-(success requires vision, which is embedded in culture)

->These two events, as different as they are in the type and the scale of their tragedy, both burned into my mind a similar lesson: that I actually have responsibilities in this world, and I need to be intentional about how I operate.
-Doing nothing, or living on autopilot and letting myself simply become part of the plans of others, is not an automatically safe, or even blameless, course of action.

-(To me, maybe similar effect from playing Witcher 3, Cyberpunk 2077 or similar because they force decision making and show the results)

 | Traditional stack                               | Decentralized stack                                                                                                                                                                                 |
 | ----------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Banking system                                  | ETH, stablecoins, L2s for payments, DEXes (note: still need banks for loans)                                                                                                                        |